 Telematics do glow with usefulness at times.
 It has convicted murderers, closed hit-and-run cases, and in one case, found a father not guilty of smothering his infant daughter.

-In the meantime, Jerry can help you find cheaper insurance without selling your information to other companies.
+can help you find cheaper insurance without selling your information to other companies.

 Jerry is a car super-app that shows you competitive quotes and can even cancel your old policy for you if you want.
 You won’t get any pushy calls or annoying emails, because Jerry isn’t a lead generation service.